sq1agency/dip-into-dev/Part 1 - Technology and Terminology/outline.md

 	* Our brains can't fit it all.
 	* Keeping up with our specialty is really hard.

 * So what does you guys do?
-Sit on the couches and play game all day?
+Sit on the couches and play games all day?
 	* I wish!
 	* We do development, which means that we take mockups, ideas, and concepts and turn them into products.
+	* Our products happen to be web applications or web sites (we'll use these terms interchangeably)

+* What's a web application?
+	* It's a collection of text files that computers can understand.
+	* Aren't there images and fonts too?
+Yes.
+Don't be smart.

+* Text files?
+That's not very descriptive.
+What kind of text files?

 ## Section 2 - Front End

+* So wait, I saw the picture, but what do you mean the "client"
+	* When a user visits a web page, that users's computer can read data, format that data, and perform actions with that data
+	* Front End developers deal with things that happened exclusively on the client's computer (or the front end)

 ## Section 3 - Back End